- Classic IGT slot game

 You’ll find representations of the following paintings as you play Da Vinci Diamonds, so it might help to understand a little bit about their backgrounds, although it’s by no means essential to your subsequent enjoyment of the game.

 Also known as La Giaconda, the Mona Lisa is believed to be a representation of the wife of Francesco del Giacondo.
 Perhaps surprisingly, the painting has not been done on a traditional canvas but has been painted with oils directly on to wood.
-Housed behind bullet-proof glass in a special room in the Louvre, the Mona Lisa is famous for her enigmatic expression, which is somewhere between a smile and a total sense of aloofness.
+Housed behind bullet-proof glass in a particular room in the Louvre, the Mona Lisa is famous for her enigmatic expression, which is somewhere between a smile and a total sense of aloofness.

 Mona Lisa has had some illustrious owners - soon after finishing his masterpiece, the French king, Francis I, asked for permission to display it in his palace at Fontainebleu.
 A century later it was taken by Louis XIV to Versailles, before being purloined by Napoleon Bonaparte, who reputedly kept the painting in his own boudoir.